Rat-cell/test/README.md

 - **Performance Testing**: Load and response time validation with automated benchmarking
 - **End-to-End Testing**: Complete user journey validation with realistic scenarios
 - **Testing Rating**: 🧪 COMPREHENSIVE - Enterprise-level test coverage with systematic quality assurance

+## 🏛️ Architectural Foundation: Hexagonal Architecture

+In a significant effort to enhance the system's robustness, maintainability, and scalability, the Campus Locker System has been refactored to align with **Hexagonal Architecture** (also known as Ports and Adapters).
+This architectural style promotes a clear separation of concerns by isolating the core business logic from external dependencies such as the database, UI, and other services.

+Key principles of this refactoring include:

+- **Core Business Logic**: The application's domain logic (`app/business/`) is now at the center, independent of specific technologies or infrastructure.
+- **Repository Pattern**: Data persistence is managed through a dedicated repository layer (`app/persistence/repositories/`).
+These repositories provide a clean abstraction for data access, making it easier to change or mock data sources without impacting business logic or services.
+- **Service Layer Orchestration**: Services (`app/services/`) orchestrate business operations, utilizing the core business logic and interacting with repositories for data needs.
+- **Centralized Data Models**: SQLAlchemy data models have been consolidated into `app/persistence/models.py`, providing a single source of truth for data structures.
+- **Improved Testability**: This separation allows for more focused and effective testing, as components can be tested in isolation.

+This shift ensures that the application is more adaptable to future changes and easier to manage as it evolves.

 ### 📊 All NFRs Achievement Summary - 100% COMPLETE
 - **NFR-01 Performance**: ✅ EXCEEDED - 8-25ms (87-96% better than 200ms requirement)